iorodeo/potentiostat/software/python/potentiostat/docs/getting_started.rst

 This method returns a dictionary containing the all of the the parameters for the specified test and their current values.
-For example, for the *linearSweep* example above be result would be something like this
+For example, for the linearSweep example above be result would be something like this

 .. code-block:: python

   param = {'quietTime': 0, 'quietValue': 0.0, 'finalValue': 0.5, 'startValue': -0.5, 'duration': 2000}

-In the above output, all time values, such as quietTime and duration, are given in (ms) and all output voltages, such as quietValue, startValue and finalValue, are given in (V).
-For a complete description of the parameters for all voltammetric see the :ref:`test_param_ref` section of the documentation.
+In the above output all time values, such as quietTime and duration, are given in (ms) and all output voltages, such as quietValue, startValue and finalValue, are given in (V).
+For a complete description of the parameters for all voltammetric see the :ref:`tests_ref` section of the documentation.

 ************************************